Yikai-Liao/abcmidi/doc/readme.txt

   -nokeys No key signature (i.e. K: none).
 Use sharps.
   -nokeyf No key signature (i.e. K: none).
 Use flats.
-  -u to update notation ([] for chords and () for slurs) -d to notate with doubled note lengths
+  -u to update notation ([] for chords and () for slurs) -usekey n Use key signature sf (sharps/flats) -useclef (treble or bass)
+  -d to notate with doubled note lengths
   -v to notate with halved note lengths
   -V X[,Y...] to output only voice X,Y...
   -P X[,Y...] restricts action to voice X,Y... leaving other voices intact -ver prints version number and exits
   -X n renumber the all X: fields as n, n+1, ..
+  -xref n output only the tune with X reference number n.
   -usekey sf Use key signature sf (flats/sharps)
   -OCC old chord convention (eg. +CE+)